QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-20-how-to-update-existing-content-using-the-github-repository-12c654.md

 All changes require review by a moderator but, assuming a moderator approves the updated contact, your changes will be published.

-If you don't see your changes after about a week, you can 'poke' the moderator via your profile summary.
-Just find the title of the post in your profile summary and click the question mark.
+If you don’t see your changes after about a week, you can ‘poke’ the moderator via your profile summary.
+Just navigate to Profile Summary > Manage my posts > Pending moderation tab and find the title of the post and click the question mark icon.